mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 Doing this would give us a full write-what-where primitive.

-* explain how to move the pointer better
-* explain what the jump looks like at that location
-* explain overwrite jump
-* explain the plan
-* now we have full write-what-where

 ## Shellcoding to Victory
-Now that we have the full primitive, it's time to finish this challenge up and give us shellcode that calls `log_hw` with the hacking constant.
+Now that we have the full primitive, it's time to finish this challenge up with shellcode that calls `log_hw` with the hacking constant.

-As a review here is plan of the first part of our exploit:
+As a review here is the plan of the first part of our exploit:
 1. Initialize the `heap_top` to `0x400202` using the overflow
 2. Get `7` high scores back to back while writing no name
    1. This increments `heap_top` to `0x40021e`
 3. On the 7th, write the name `\x50` to the `heap_top` (for the jump)

 Now all we need to do is overwrite some other code with shellcode to call the `hw_log()`.
-Ah, why not just overwrite `heck_high_score()`, since we already have a tetromino setup to get there (`0x40020`).
+Ah, why not just overwrite `heck_high_score()`, since we already have a tetromino setup to get there (`0x400202`).
 Once we are there, we just need to overwrite the location with some simple code:
 ```c
 mov edi, 0x41414141
 call $+0xb6c